seraries/commonplaces/BadassByKathySierra/README.md

 Kathy Sierra is a total Rock Star.
 Besides developing the Head First series which has helped numerous coders and coders-to-be, she has also authored this book which is so worth reading for the experience of witnessing an educator practice what she preaches.
 The notes below are a brief summary and highlights from the book, but they cannot do justice to the *experience* of reading the book, through which you can see exactly how to do what she prescribes.
 Plus, it's funny as hell.
 (I don't know why hell is funny--don't ask--that's just an expression I like.)
 So the notes below will be handy reminders of the nuggets of wisdom she shares, but they'll be more meaningful *after* reading [the book](https://www.amazon.com/Badass-Making-Awesome-Kathy-Sierra/dp/1491919019).

+N.B.: I use the words "app", "tool", and "product" interchangeably.
+They all refer to whatever you are making that you want to provide to the world.

 ## Why should we make our users badass?

 Short answer: Because this is what drives the success of our product; what makes it desirable to our audience.